Trigger Finger

 What Is Trigger Finger Syndrome?

-Trigger finger, also known as stenosing tenosynovitis, occurs whenever one of your fingers (normally the thumb or index finger) become stuck in a crooked position when bending.
-These bent fingers may appear as though they are gripping the trigger of a gun and may even make a snapping noise like that of a trigger being pulled whenever they straighten.
+Trigger finger, also known as stenosing tenosynovitis, occurs whenever one of your finger’s tendon sheath (normally the thumb or index finger) become stuck in a crooked position when bending.
+These bent fingers may appear as though they are gripping the trigger of a gun, and some trigger thumb and finger symptoms may even make a snapping noise like that of a trigger being pulled whenever they straighten.

-What Is the Cause of Trigger Finger Syndrome?
+What Is the Cause and How Do You Diagnose Trigger Finger Syndrome?

-When the tendons responsible for straightening and bending the fingers or thumb become inflamed, the result is trigger finger syndrome.
-This may happen due to overuse, as is the case with people who regularly perform gripping motions in their line of work.
-It is more common in women than in men, and those with gout, rheumatoid arthritis, and diabetes are also more prone to developing it.
+When the tendons responsible for straightening and bending the fingers or thumb become inflamed, trigger finger syndrome results.
+This may happen due to overuse of the affected tendon, as is the case with people who regularly perform gripping motions in their line of work.
+It is more common in women than in men, and those with gout, rheumatoid arthritis, and diabetes are also more prone to developing trigger finger.
+Trigger finger syndrome is diagnosed through a physical exam and medical history.
+We will check for tenderness, swelling, or a catching or locking sensation when you bend and straighten the finger.
+In most cases, imaging tests aren’t needed unless another condition is suspected.

 Patient Reviews